lwong370/robot_temperature_control/README.md

 To run unit tests:
 1. Run the command: `python test_robot.py`
 2. Observe results in console.
-The results of the tests can alsp be viewed in a more visual manner with Python Test Explorer.
+The results of the tests can also be viewed in a more visual manner with Python Test Explorer.
 ![Using Python Test Explorer for Visual Studio Code](readme_imgs/window_test.PNG)

 ## Code Information